s-marton/GRANDE/README.md

 📝 Details on the method can be found in the preprint available under: https://arxiv.org/abs/2309.17130

 ## Installation
-To download the latest official release of the package use a pip command below:
+To download the latest official release of the package, use a pip command below:
 ```bash
 pip install GRANDE
 ```
-More details can be found under: https://pypi.org/project/GRANDE/0.0.1/
+More details can be found under: https://pypi.org/project/GRANDE/

 ## Usage
 Example usage is in the following or available in ***GRANDE_minimal_example.ipynb***.
 Please note that a GPU is required to achieve competitive runtimes.